Before you are admitted to hospital for a surgery, there are things to do to ensure you are ready for your operation.

 The day of surgery

-Unless otherwise instructed, continue to take prescribed medications.
+Unless otherwise instructed, continue to take your prescribed medications.

 What to bring